saltyorg/docs/docs/advanced/crowdsec.md

 1. Edit your Saltbox [inventory](../saltbox/inventory/index.md) file.
 2. Configure the CrowdSec options as described above, ensuring you've added your CrowdSec Console enrollment key.
 3. Run the Saltbox install command to apply the changes.
+4. Navigate back to your CrowdSec console where you found your enrollment key and accept the the new security engine.

 Example: